 Using comparative genomics, we have identified five genes with high homology to those involved in rhamnose biosynthesis in other bacterial systems.
-The genes are designated rmlB1 (XP0208), rmlA (XP0209), rmlC (XP0210) and rmlD (XP0211) (in map order) that encode proteins involved in the conversion of glucose-1-phosphate into dTDP-rhamnose (Jiang et al., 1991; Koplin et al., 1993; Rahim et al., 2001).
+The genes are designated $rmlB_1$ (XP0208), rmlA (XP0209), rmlC (XP0210) and rmlD (XP0211) (in map order) that encode proteins involved in the conversion of glucose-1-phosphate into dTDP-rhamnose (Jiang et~al., 1991; Koplin et~al., 1993; Rahim et~al., 2001).
 The first step is catalyzed by RmlA (dTDP-glucose synthase).
-Subsequent reactions are catalyzed by RmlB (dTDP-D-glucose-4,6-dehydratase), RmlC (dTDP-L-rhamnose synthetase) and RmlD (dTDP-4-dehydrorhamnose reductase) (Koplin et al., 1993).
+Subsequent reactions are catalyzed by RmlB (dTDP-D-glucose-4,6-dehydratase), RmlC (dTDP-L-rhamnose synthetase) and RmlD (dTDP-4-dehydrorhamnose reductase) (Koplin et~al., 1993).
 The resulting dTDP-L-rhamnose is then incorporated into the O-antigen.
-The rml genes are usually clustered within a single locus and our in silico analysis demonstrates the presence of a rml locus in Xf.
-We also identified an additional, unlinked copy of rmlB, designated rmlB2 (XP1617).
+The rml genes are usually clustered within a single locus and our in~silico analysis demonstrates the presence of a rml locus in xf.
+We also identified an additional, unlinked copy of rmlB, designated $rmlB_2$ (XP1617).

-Mutant construction: We are currently constructing the Xf Δrml mutants using site-directed mutagenesis, and we have completed constructs for the $\Delta rmlAB_1CD$ mutant.
-Our next step is to make an rmlAB1CD/rmlB2 double mutant.
+Mutant construction: We have constructed a $\Delta rmlAB_1CD$ mutant.
+Our next step is to make a $rmlAB_1CD/rmlB_2$ double mutant.
 In the event that deletion of the entire locus has pleiotropic effects (ie. affects exopolysaccharide production), we will knock out each gene individually.
 We will begin with rmlA, which encodes the enzyme that catalyzes the first step in pathway of rhamnose biosynthesis.
-If needed, we will then sequentially knock out rmlB1, rmlC and rmlD also create a $\Delta rmlB_2$ mutant.
-All mutants constructed in this study will be complemented with the wild type copy of the gene, including the native promoter, using the complementation vectors now available for Xf developed by the Igo lab at UC-Davis (Matsumoto et al., 2009).
-Once we have obtained these mutants and their complements, we will begin biochemically characterizing their O-antigen.
+If needed, we will then sequentially knock out $rmlB_1$, rmlC and rmlD and also create a $\Delta rmlB_2$ mutant.
+All mutants constructed in this study will be complemented with the wild type copy of the gene, including the native promoter, using the complementation vectors now available for Xf developed by the Igo lab at UC-Davis (Matsumoto $et\ al.$, 2009).
+Once we have obtained all of these mutants and their complements, we will begin biochemically characterizing their O-antigen.
 We predict that the O-antigen in the rml mutants will be completely devoid of rhamnose.
 We will confirm this by conducting glycosyl composition and linkage analyses in collaboration with the Complex Carbohydrate Research Center (CCRC) (University of Georgia).
 This Center routinely performs carbohydrate linkage analysis studies on a recharge basis.

 LPS isolation and O-antigen purification: In order to supply LPS in amounts sufficient for NMR analysis, the CCRC requested that we send cell pellets of both Xf wild type and O-antigen mutant strains (5g per strain), instead of purified and lyophilized LPS.
-Cell pellets were shipped in the fall of 2014.
+Wild type and wzy mutant cell pellets were shipped in the fall of 2014.
 Prior to shipment, cell pellets were prepared in the following manner: bacterial strains were grown on solid PD3 medium (minus starch) for 7 days at 28°C. Agar squares, containing Xf colonies, were then cut from the plates and added to 250mL liquid PD3 (minus starch) and placed onto a 28°C shaker at 180rpm for an additional 7 days.
 Following incubation, cells were spun down, treated with 1% phenol to kill cells, and then washed three times with 1xPBS to remove any residual media or phenol.
 Pellets were stored at -80°C until shipping to the CCRC in Georgia.
-We are in regular communication with the CCRC and due to the extensive analytical analyses required for the Xf LPS, we anticipate receiving the final structural results for the O-antigen in the next few months.
+We are in regular communication with the CCRC, and due to the extensive analytical analyses required for the Xf LPS, we anticipate receiving the final structural results for the wild type and wzy O-antigen in the next few months.